DFE/MONK/doc/source/contributing.rst

     #structure of your git repository as well as GitHub's
     (MONK)doc$ git push -f origin f-docs-devenv

 This ensures the most up-to-date version is always available at GitHub and all commits are listed in the GitHub issue.
 Some major decisions are also added as comments to the issue.
-One example is `the comment <tut comment>`_, which discusses changes to the issue topic, which seemed meaningful at some point while working on solving it.
+One example is `the comment`_, which discusses changes to the issue topic, which seemed meaningful at some point while working on solving it.
 The comments also are a place for reviewers, interested users, and other developers to discuss their ideas about the problem.

 After this tutorial was finished, it was the labelled *reviewable* and other developers took a closer look at it.
 A reviewer will checkout the same branch (not a specific commit) and evaluate the results.
 If code was changed he will check what exactly was done and if the code still works as expected, if unit tests are there, if they succeed, and if the coding style guide was followed.
 If he is happy, he will add a comment containing a simple ``ACK``.
 Sometimes it gets more complicated and he will communicate with the developer directly.
 This will result in more commits by the reviewers or some changes by the developer himself.
 If two reviewers give an ``ACK`` in comments or directly to the developer he or a maintainer will amend all commits by adding a line for